sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 - Position Sourcegraph Cloud as something you sign up for, not something you request access to.
 - Use language that highlights the absolute benefits of single-tenant Cloud: dedicated, isolated, secure, etc.
 - Only mention comparative benefits, like no maintenance, scaling, or upgrading when making a direct comparison to Cloud vs Self-hosted.
-- Only capitalize "Cloud" when referring directly to the product as a proper noun.
-In all other contexts, the word "cloud" should remain lowercase.

 <div class="usage">
 <div class="item yes">

 ##### Yes

 - Sign up for Sourcegraph Cloud today.
-With Cloud, you can use X, Y, and Z features.
 - Sourcegraph Cloud uses a single-tenant architecture with a dedicated, isolated instance for each organization.
-- You can run Sourcegraph on the cloud with our new offering.

 </div>
 <div class="item no">